 Lots of sporting scandals took place over the course of the next few decades, which did little for the activity’s reputation.
 The scandals played a role in the passing of the Federal Wire Act of 1961, which outlawed the practice of placing bets via wires across state lines.

 People continued to gamble regardless of the laws and the government’s push-back against gambling of any kind.
 Eventually, this resulted in the Commission on the Review of the National Policy Toward Gambling basically “giving up” and waiving certain restrictions – but all laws revolving around sports betting remained.
 Many professional leagues agreed with this decision, stating that sports betting had an effect on their games’ integrity.
 They cited various sports scandals in the past as evidence, many of which had involved gambling activity.

-The federal ban on sports betting, the Professional and Amateur Sports Protection Act, was passed in 1992; however, all states were given a year to opt in or opt out.
+The federal ban on sports betting, the Professional and Amateur Sports Protection Act, was passed in 1992; however, all states were given a year to opt-in or opt-out.
 At the time, Nevada was the only state that opted out and allowed all sports-related gambling activities within its borders.
-Montana, Delaware and Oregon chose to allow limited sports betting activity within their borders, and all other states opted in to outlaw sports betting completely.
+Montana, Delaware and Oregon chose to allow limited sports betting activity within their borders, and all other states opted to outlaw sports betting completely.

 Obviously, attitudes and opinions surrounding betting on sports are changing – hence the lifting of the federal ban and more states moving towards legalizing all types of gambling.